bowd/bowd.io/src/pages/leonardo-heaps-and-math/index.md

 I really wanted to prove these two conjectures are true myself so I stopped reading and picked up a pencil.
 I have to say it was harder than it should have been, so let's get to it.

-> Caveat: I'm pretty rust when it comes to math so pretty please let me know if I get stuff wrong, there's a link to the github page of this article right at the end.
+> Caveat: I'm pretty rusty when it comes to math so pretty please let me know if I get stuff wrong, there's a link to the github page of this article right at the end.

 $\displaystyle
 \forall n \in ℕ, \exist x_k \textrm{ such that }